isomerpages/govtech-gobusiness/_FAQ/1gb-healthandsocial.md

 third_nav_title: For Sector-Specific Queries
 ---

-#### **1. Why are treatment modalities like cupping, moxibustion, guasha and tuina massage allowed only if assessed to be necessary?**
-Even as we resume more TCM services, managing the current outbreak situation and preventing new clusters from forming remains MOH’s priority.
-The resumption of more TCM services will be gradual and controlled, as we carefully balance patients’ needs against the larger public health concerns and challenges.

-As such, TCM services that involve direct prolonged contact with patients e.g. cupping, moxibustion, guasha and tuina massage, should only be performed after careful assessment by the TCMPs that, if not provided or performed, would result in significant or rapid deterioration of the patient’s medical condition, and potentially threatening their health and well-being.

-#### **2. Will there be any practice restrictions as TCM needle acupuncture is allowed for other conditions besides pain management?**
+#### **1. Will there be any practice restrictions as TCM needle acupuncture is allowed for other conditions besides pain management?**
 The provision of TCM needle acupuncture for all conditions will be allowed, with the following restrictions:

 i.
 Only TCMPs in TCM clinics and those co-located within a TCM medical hall with dedicated treatment rooms can offer acupuncture treatment;<br>